A botanical art practice by Sherin Siew using pressed plant material as medium and subject.

 — Mineral venation

-My works are situated at the intersection of art, design, and botany.
-I grow and gather plants—most satisfyingly those raised from seed in my garden—then preserve and translate them into structured compositions.
+My work sits at the intersection of art, design, and botany.
+I grow and gather plants—most satisfyingly those raised from seed in my garden—selecting them at moments of peak form, then preserving and composing them through careful arrangement to bring their structures into focus.

-Inspired by flora as self-organising life forms shaped entirely by time and place, the work explores pattern as the visible logic of growth and invites observation as an ethical act.
+Inspired by flora as self-organising life forms shaped entirely by time and place, the work reveals pattern as the visible logic of growth and invites close observation as an ethical act.

 If attention defines value, then learning to see plant life more clearly influences how we care for the systems that sustain us.